gcuddy/portfolio/src/content/notes/2017-05-31-the-finger-pointing-at-the-moon.md

 ---
-title: "The finger pointing at the moon"
+title: The finger pointing at the moon
 slug: moon
+pubDate: '2017-05-31'
 ---

 We have a serious problem.